asdfjkl/pgn2dcg/README.md

 for the precise encoding.

 **Annotations**
 is a sequence of bytes.
 One byte corresponds to one annotation.
-The annoation relates to the last move that occured before the annotation in the byte stream of a Game.
+The annotation relates to the last move that occurred before the annotation in the byte stream of a Game.
 The encoding of the annotations (codes) are a subset of the Numeric Annotation Glyphs (NAGs) of the PGN standard.
 The integer values below are stored as an unsigned 8-bit integer.